CodingIdeas.ai

 Before writing a single line — align intent

-Paste this into Claude or ChatGPT with your idea filled in.
+Paste this into Claude or Codex with your idea filled in.
 The AI asks you 5–7 questions before producing anything.
 This single step eliminates 80% of the hallucinations that kill vibe coding sessions.

 2